Plastic Packaging Tax explained

 This is part of a raft of environmental legislation affecting businesses and aims to encourage decisions that will positively impact the environment.
 The government hopes the Plastic Packaging Tax will stimulate the market for recycled material and encourage the inclusion of recycled content in packaging designs.

-What packaging will be liable for the tax?
+What packaging is liable for the plastic tax?

 If you are unsure if your packaging is liable for the Plastic Packaging Tax, follow the diagram below which will guide you through the exemptions defined by HMRC.